 Cook Your Way to a Tastier Life

 Whether you are a novice looking to gain confidence in the kitchen, a total cooking whiz looking to add to your repertoire, a couple or group of friends seeking an alternative fun night out, or looking for the perfect gift for your favorite foodie, we have something here for you!
 Our chef instructors take pride in sharing their knowledge and expertise with students at all levels of proficiency in our intimate, hands-on environment.
 Our kitchens are professionally equipped, but you will leave understanding how to adapt every recipe for your home kitchen.
-Learn about our most popular offerings and peruse our offerings to find the class you’ll most love.
+Learn about our most popular offerings – the best cooking classes in the greater Boston area – and peruse our offerings to find the class you’ll most love.
 Visit our Class Calendar to sign up for upcoming classes and check back – we update this calendar all the time.

 Our seasonal cooking classes feature techniques and flavors best suited for each season, highlighting local ingredients from New England.
 Each class presents recipes that show off our favorite vegetables and fruits when they hit peak flavor, so you can create impressive, seasonally-appropriate multi-course meals every time of year.
 Learn the techniques and head to your local produce stand, farmer’s market, or CSA and put these recipes to test at home!

 Break down the barriers of home cooking and baking from fridge to table.
 Novices and culinary wizards alike will benefit from hands-on instruction on cooking and baking basics like knife skills, cooking techniques, and creating bakery-worthy pastries.

 This series is designed to teach the novice home chef and budding culinarian the essentials for everyday cooking and entertaining.
 You will also learn proper food handling, food safety, and basic knife skills that will elevate your cooking ability to the next level.